Polymer/old-docs-site/resources/faq.md

 ### How can I validate property values? {#validateinput}

-One way to validate input is to use a `*Changed` handler on to observer the property changing, but separate out the "set value" vs. the "validated value":
+One way to validate input is to use a `*Changed` handler to observe the property changing, but separate out the "set value" vs. the "validated value":

     <polymer-element name="x-foo" attributes="color">